Cypressor/isupervision/README.md

 There is an issue where the password manager of the browser may save the wrong fields of the registration form.
 If you run into issues logging in, try to not use the password manager and do input your login credentials manually.

 ### Troubles with filling in the assistant name at project creation:
-Be sure to add the full name of the assistant, wich is not the username.
-It consists of "FirstName" + " " + "LastName".
 If you don't know the name of the account you are using, click on the "Abbrechen"-Button,  then the name should be filled in automatically.
 Additionally, you can log in  with the admin account and take a look at the "Assistenten" tab.
 The application has been designed like this, because in a real world application a user would surely always know his full name.

 ***